 Deltaworkers welcomes artists working in all fields (visual art, performing arts, film, literature, music, architecture, design).
 Applicants should take note that we are a field research based residency and thus do not offer studio spaces.
 We are specifically interested in artists working with performative practices, historical and/or social political research, mythology and/or anthropology, environmental issues, or contemporary culture / film industry / entertainment.
 Deltaworkers has its base in New Orleans but encourages to work throughout the deep south.

-Artists eligible for Mondriaan Fund support (artists with the Dutch nationality or artists that have been residing in the Netherlands for more than three years) can apply for a 'buitenlandateliers' grant which covers the costs of a 3-month residency at Deltaworkers.Artists can apply for a maximum period of 3 months somewhere between March and May 2017.
+Artists eligible for Mondriaan Fund support (artists with the Dutch nationality or artists that have been residing in the Netherlands for more than three years) should apply for a 'buitenlandateliers' grant which covers the costs of a 3-month residency at Deltaworkers.Artists can apply for a maximum period of 3 months somewhere between March and May 2017.
 We work with a residency fee but can offer assistance in applying for grants.
 The height of the fee depends on a few different factors.
 Email us to inquire about the height of the fee in your specific situation.
 Make sure to read our about section before sending us a proposal.

 To apply send us a proposal of maximum 1000 words, an updated c.v and a portfolio that gives an overview of the development in your work over the last 3 years.
 Next to a description of your field research and its presumed outcome, your proposal should contain the following: